Hi, I’m Laurel! I hope to help you find magic and medicine within your madness.

 Though my path to improved mental health was tumultuous, I now see a clear vision of a better world made possible by our Earth Mother's guidance.
-I aim to help you envision a New Earth and work towards coexisting in it.
-My experiences and insights, grounded in scientific and Indigenous knowledge, can guide you on your wellness journey, regardless of your spiritual beliefs.
+I aim to help you envision a New Earth and work towards coexisting in it as your mental health improves.
+My insights, grounded in scientific, psychological, and Afro-Caribbean Indigenous knowledge, can guide you on your wellness journey, regardless of your spiritual beliefs.

 This term describes mental functioning that differs from societal norms.
 Framing individuals as neurodivergent can empower them to view their minds as unique, offering an alternative to potentially stigmatizing psychiatric labels.